Milokaukau/Week2-Flappy_Bird/README.md

 # Week 2 Flappy Bird

-This is a recreation of the pong game made solely for learning purpose.
+This is a recreation of the flappy bird game made solely for learning purpose.